hallowichig0/drupal-contenta/README.md

 6. Set your `SITE_MAIL`, `ACCOUNT_MAIL`, `SITE_NAME`, `ACCOUNT_NAME`,`ACCOUNT_PASS`.
 7. Run `composer install` in the root directory.
 8. Run `composer run-script install:with-mysql` in the root directory.
+9. Edit settings.php and comment the contenta profile config sync `$settings['config_sync_directory'] = 'profiles/contrib/contenta_jsonapi/config/sync';`.
+Uncomment the config sync `$settings['config_sync_directory'] = '../config/sync';`
+10. Run `lando drush config-import` to import the configurations.
+This is optional, you can ignore this if you have you own configurations.
-9. Uncomment
+11. Uncomment
 `if (file_exists($app_root . '/' . $site_path . '/settings.local.php')) {  include $app_root . '/' . $site_path . ' settingslocal.php'; }` in `settings.php` to enable development mode
-10. Clear cache, Run updb, Run cron
+12. Clear cache, Run updb, Run cron

 ### # I get issue with the caching like (Render, Page & Dynamic Page Cache)
 Go to the `settings.local.php`.
 Comment these line of code: